Azure/azure-sdk-for-python/doc/esrp_release.md

 ## Break Glass - Yanking/Deleting

 For low priority yank requests, directly contact the `python` team via email @ `python@microsoft.com`.
-Ensure that the name of the `package name`, the `version`, and the `yank reason` are readily available in the yank request email.
+Ensure that the `package name`, the `version`, and the `yank reason` are readily available in the yank request email.

 If there is no response on the email, and the request is urgent. escalate to filing a sev 2 ICM.
 The process is documented [here](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/1035/ESRP-Release-Task?anchor=escalating-to-esrp).